MortenBjerre/MortenBjerre.github.io/index.md

 ### Standard met

 Time sliding choropleth showing percentage of students meeting the standards.
-Mouse over to see the zip codes.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->